 My frame never fell neatly into an off-the-rack suit.
 Finding quality tailors who could make a suit just for me was an epiphany that set me on a path to launch Modern Fellows in 2012.

 This guide to bespoke, made-to-measure (MTM) and custom tailored suits is designed to define the terms, explore the history and highlight the options available for custom men’s suiting depending on your budget, needs and expectations.
 Let’s dive in:

 In broad terms, a bespoke suit can be defined as a garment that is custom made to individual order by a tailor.

 The use of the phrase “bespoke suit” was popularized in England in the 17th and 18th Centuries — and cited as early as 1607, according to the 1909 edition of the Oxford English Dictionary — when tailors on Savile Row in London created custom suits from selections of cloth that were “bespoken for” their individual customers.
-(We’ll delve more into the history of the bespoke suit later.)
+(I’ll delve more into the history of the bespoke suit later.)